alhawraazainababdallah/web-project/README.md

 ## Project Screenshots

-You can find the projects screenshots inside .\Yandare Sim Figma Design.pdf
+You can find the projects screenshots inside ./Yandare Sim Figma Design.pdf

 ## Features